asmodeus812/elearning/java-se-study/java-interface/2-collectors-and-collections.md

 ### Interface

+0. Primary interface

 - comapre(e1, e2) - compare two elements and return an integer value denoting which one is the smaller, bigger or if they are equal.
-If e1 is smaller then a negative value is returned, if e1 is bigger then a positive value is returned, if e1 equals exactly e2 then zero is returned
+If e1 is smaller then a negative value is returned, if e1 is bigger then a positive value is returned, if e1 equals exactly e2 then a value of zero is returned

+1. Instance methods

 - thenComparing(otherComparator) - if the result of the comparator is not zero chain return the result of comparing the same elements with the other comparator passed to this method as first argument
+- thenComparingXXX(otherComparator) - the same as the general thenComparing method, allows one to chain multiple comparators, after the previous one has returned a non zero value, the difference here is that XXX stands for the primitives long, int, double, allowing the input argument to be converted from T to a primitive of those types.
 - reversed() - returns an instance of this comparator but in reverse order, in other words a new comparator that calls the original one with the order of arguments reversed, thus reversing the order itself - (a, b) -> oldComparator.compare(b, a)

+2. Static methods

-- static comparing(extractor, \[comparator\]) - the main comparator builder, that constructs a comparator for a given key from an object, or the object itself by using the Function.identity(), the key extractor is a lambda function, the second argument is optional (overloaded) and it can take the comparator lambda for the key, e.g. - Comparator.comparing(String::length, Integer::compare), use the length of the string as a key for comparison, and compare by it but strictly and explicitly using Integer::compare (or can provide a custom one)
+- static comparing(extractor, {comparator}) - the main comparator builder, that constructs a comparator for a given key from an object, or the object itself by using the Function.identity(), the key extractor is a lambda function, the second argument is optional (overloaded) and it can take the comparator lambda for the key, e.g. - Comparator.comparing(String::length, Integer::compare), use the length of the string as a key for comparison, and compare by it but strictly and explicitly using Integer::compare (or can provide a custom one)
 - static comparingXXX(extractor) - the primitive version that where XXX stands for methods like comparingLong,